Heemskirk Range

-The Heemskirk Range is a mountain range located in the Western region of Tasmania, Australia.
+The Heemskirk Range is a mountain range in the Western region of Tasmania, Australia.
 The main peak of the range is Mount Agnew, which reaches an elevation of 848 m above sea level.
 The range is named after the Heemskerk, one of the ships used by Dutch explorer Abel Tasman during his voyage to Tasmania in 1642.

 The Heemskirk Range lies near the mining towns of Zeehan and Trial Harbour, and the surrounding area has been explored for various minerals, including tin and copper.
 While several mining operations have been conducted in the area, no major long-term mining projects were established.

 Features

 The Heemskirk Range features steep, rugged terrain, characteristic of the West Coast Range.
 The area surrounding the range is largely undeveloped and remote, making it a destination for experienced bushwalkers and hikers.

 The range is known for its rich biodiversity and includes several rare plant species, making it an area of interest for conservationists.